CastagnaIT/plugin.video.netflix/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Contributors](https://img.shields.io/github/contributors/castagnait/plugin.video.netflix.svg)](https://github.com/castagnait/plugin.video.netflix/graphs/contributors)

-# Netflix Plugin for Kodi 18 (plugin.video.netflix)
-This source code comes from the [caphm repository](https://github.com/caphm/plugin.video.netflix) given the discontinuity of his work, i'm trying to keep the project alive, help from skilled people are welcome.
-The initial project is on the [repository of asciidisco](https://github.com/asciidisco/plugin.video.netflix) no longer maintained but used as a reference.

 ## Disclaimer

 This plugin is not officially commisioned/supported by Netflix.
 The trademark "Netflix" is registered by "Netflix, Inc."

 ## Features

 - Access to multiple profiles
 - Search Netflix (incl. suggestions)
 - Netflix categories, recommendations, "my list" & continue watching